Funding

 The individualised funding model enables partners and Oranga Tamariki to agree on a separate funding rate for an individual in care.

-• This should only be used if the child or young person needs significant support to stay safe and well, and where this cannot be provided through other care options.
+• This should only be used if the tamaiti or rangatahi needs significant support to stay safe and well, and where this cannot be provided through other care options.

-• These tamariki or children will be assessed as requiring a very ‘high’ level of support, and usually require specialist input and advice from High Needs Services.
+• These tamariki will be assessed as requiring a very ‘high’ level of support, and usually require specialist input and advice from High Needs Services.

 Funding approach

-All three models provide 'all-in' funding.
-This means the rates for all models should provide enough funding to cover the majority of costs for supporting the needs of tamariki or children.
+All 3 models provide 'all-in' funding.
+This means the rates for all models should provide enough funding to cover the majority of costs for supporting the needs of tamariki.
 This ‘all-in’ approach has been designed to reduce administrative burden on partners and Oranga Tamariki by removing the need to submit small transactional invoices for ad-hoc top ups to cover basic items.
-This provides more autonomy for partners to quickly meet the needs of children or tamariki.
+This provides more autonomy for partners to quickly meet the needs of tamariki.

 Oranga Tamariki is committed to ensuring: